supendi/validant/README.md

 }
 ```

-Then you simply declare your validation rule:
+Then you simply declare your validation rule dan validate:

 ```ts
 import { minNumber, required, emailAddress, ValidationRule } from "validant";